dell/omnia/docs/source/Troubleshooting/knownissues.rst

 Alternatively, run ``network.yml`` or  ``post_provision.yml`` (Only if the nodes are provisioned using Omnia) to activate the NIC.

-**Why does the Task [xCAT: Task integrate mapping file with DB] fail while running provision.yml?**

-**Potential Cause**: There may be whitespaces in the mapping file.

-**Resolution**: Eliminate the whitespaces in the mapping file and re-try the script.

 **Why does the Task [infiniband_switch_config : Authentication failure response] fail with the message 'Status code was -1 and not [302]: Request failed: <urlopen error [Errno 111] Connection refused>' on Infiniband Switches when running infiniband_switch_config.yml?**

 To configure a new Infiniband Switch, it is required that HTTP and JSON gateway be enabled.
 To verify that they are enabled, run: